EclipsesDev/eclipsesdev-site/README.md

 This is website for testing deployment
 - About Me (Small Portofolio)
 - Oriental Development Changelog
-- Projects (Typing-Test & Video Clouds)
+- Typing-Test Project
+- Video-Cloud Project

 # DISCLOSURE